itai421/logic-validator/README.md

             super(
                 new AndCondition([
                     new StartDateIsBeforeEndDate(event.startDate, event.endDate),
-                    new InvitationsNumberIsLessThanMaxInvitationsNumber(event.numberOfInvetations, maxInvitationsNumber),
+                    new InvitationsNumberIsLessThanMaxInvitationsNumber(event.numberOfInvetations, maxNumberOfInvitations),
                     new OrCondition([
                         new LessThan(event.startDate, event.endDate),
-                        new LessThan(event.numberOfInvetations, maxInvitationsNumber)
+                        new LessThan(event.numberOfInvetations, maxNumberOfInvitations)
                     ])
                 ])
             );